AntiS3/HAR-Analysis/codebook.md

 ###### How the time measurements have been processed determines:

-1. The prefix 't' to denote time.
+1. The prefix 't' to denote time
-2. The prefix 'f' to denote frequency domain signals (calculated by using a FFT - Fast Fourier Transform -).
+2. The prefix 'f' to denote frequency domain signals (calculated by using a FFT - Fast Fourier Transform -)

 ###### The acceleration signal were separated into

 1. Body acceleration signal (tBodyAcc)
 2. Gravity acceleration signal (tGravityAcc)

-###### A sufix '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
+###### A sufix '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions

 ###### How signals were obtained

-1. The body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
+1. The body linear acceleration and angular velocity were derived in time to obtain Jerk signals

+1.1. tBodyAccJerk-XYZ
+1.2. tBodyGyroJerk-XYZ

 2. The magnitude of these signals (calculated using the Euclidean norm) to get:

-2.1. tBodyAccMag.
+2.1. tBodyAccMag
-2.2. tGravityAccMag.
+2.2. tGravityAccMag
-2.3. tBodyAccJerkMag.
+2.3. tBodyAccJerkMag
-2.4. tBodyGyroMag.
+2.4. tBodyGyroMag
-2.5. tBodyGyroJerkMag.
+2.5. tBodyGyroJerkMag

 ###### The variables of interest have been marked as follows: